pseudopulse/BetterDrones/README.md

 - Energy Shield that switches on for 5 seconds after dealing 1000% total damage, blocks projectiles from the outside.

 # Changelog
+## 1.3.0
+- heavily nerfed tc-280
+- tc-280 laser is now disabled by default
+- added config for drone transparency (default is 50% transparent)
+- made healing drones not ignore you
+- drones now evenly position themselves around you while orbiting, instead of randomly clumping up
+- incinerator drones no longer orbit by default
+- gave an orbit offset to strike drones from the backup
+- gave an orbit offset to the tc-280 prototype
 ## 1.2.5
 - made drones not make idle noise
 - smoothed out orbital movement for real this time